 When we experience pain and injury, the muscles surrounding the injured site become reflexively inhibited as a protective mechanism.
 The body’s intention is to shut down the muscles to protect and promote recovery.
-With knee pain like Osgood Schlatter Disease, the muscle group affected most are the the Quads - a big, powerful muscle group on the front of the thigh crucial in running and jumping, and whose job it is to support and de-load the knee.

 Isometric holds (or ‘Isos’) are incredibly effective at settling down sore knees and strengthening the muscles required to protect and support the knee.
-We’ve seen athletes drop from a 7/10 on the pain scale, to 0/10 in 5 minutes with isometrics.
+We’ve seen athletes drop from a 7/10 on the pain scale, to 0/10 in 5 minutes with isometrics

-Isometrics are a particularly great starting exercise for children (or adults) suffering from Osgood Schlatter Disease because they load the quad muscles without moving the knee through uncomfortable ranges of movement.
+Isometrics are a particularly great starting exercise for children or adults suffering from Osgood Schlatter Disease because they load the quad muscles without moving the knee through uncomfortable ranges of movement.
+Despite many common gym myths, we do not always need full ranges of motion to build strength in a muscle group.

 Shallow Squats for Osgood Schlatters